GetStream/stream-feed-flutter/packages/stream_feed_flutter/README.md

 #### Install as a git depedency

 We are doing some polishing before releasing the UI kit, but if you want to have a sneak peek this is how.
 Next step is to add `stream_feed_flutter` to your dependencies, to do that just open pubspec.yaml and add it inside the dependencies section.
+Specifying the commit hash will ensure your builds are reproducible in the future.

 ```yaml
 dependencies: